- Summaries (5)

 As the story opens, King Henry II, who ruled England from 1154 to 1189 has entered Canterbury Cathedral to do penance at the tomb of his former friend, Thomas Becket.
 Bare to the waist, the king kneels to receive a flogging from Saxon monks.
 He begins to reminisce, recalling at first the carefree, promiscuous adventures with Becket, then his favorite drinking and wenching companion.
-A violently emotional drama that probes the changing relationship between two young men - between two close friends bound together by similar pride of flesh and spirit who become deadly enemies as they pursue their separate destinies . . . that of king . . . and saint.- Written by alfiehitchie
+A violently emotional drama that probes the changing relationship between two young men - between two close friends bound together by similar pride of flesh and spirit who become deadly enemies as they pursue their separate destinies . . . that of king . . . and saint.

 King Henry II and Thomas Becket are lifelong friends despite the differences in their rank and their background.
 For the Norman King, his Saxon subject is also a confidant, giving him advice and offering loyalty he finds rarely among the Barons who serve him.
 The King is in constant conflict with the Church who refuse to contribute to the financing of his war to recover lost territory in France and jealously guard the tax-free status given to them by previous monarchs.
 The King sees an opportunity to change the status quo and appoints Becket as Archbishop of Canterbury when the post becomes vacant.
 He does not count on his loyal vassal's devotion to the Church and to God above any loyalties that he may once had to the throne.
-The clash of these two powerful personalities inevitably leads to destruction.- Written by garykmcd
+The clash of these two powerful personalities inevitably leads to destruction.

-An English king comes to terms with his affection for his close friend and confidant, who finds his true honor by observing God's divine will rather than the king's.
+King Henry II of England comes to terms with his affection for his close friend and confidant Thomas à Becket, who finds his true honor by observing God's divine will rather than the king's.

 Be the first to contribute!
 Just click the "Edit page" button at the bottom of the page or learn more in the Synopsis submission guide.